Bacteria and micro-organisms involved in water treatment

 Microbial biotechnology offers innovative scientific applications of great ecological and economic interest.
 It makes effective use of natural decontamination processes to treat polluted water.
 This method is much less costly than conventional physico-chemical or mechanical techniques, demonstrating the importance of sustainable solutions.

 How bacteria differ from conventional treatment methods lies in their ability to use simple natural processes.
 They act as natural cleaners, treating pollution without creating new contamination.
 Most of the time, they require a bioreactor and the nutrients they need to multiply in large numbers.
 Dosage is easy and requires only a short operating time, useful for rapid treatment of domestic wastewater.
-These systems can also be adapted to recycle grey water, preventing future contamination problems.
-Explaining these advantages is essential to understanding the importance of integrating such technologies into modern infrastructures..
+These systems can also be adapted to recycle grey water, thus preventing future contamination problems.
+Explaining these advantages is essential to understanding the importance of integrating such technologies into modern infrastructures.

 Accelerate plant startup / Get a quick start on bacterial seeding for a mobile plant